rayokamoto/AUDIT/README.md

 - Find the extension under `extension/`

 ## Contributing
 If you notice any issues with the extension, please open an issue or create a pull request that addresses said issues.
-Any suggestions or feature requests may also be added in the issues.
+Any suggestions or feature requests may also be added to the issues.